Determine whether the following statement is true:

 Let's look for a pair of numbers whose product is the free term in the expression, and their sum is the coefficient of the first-degree term in the expression, meaning two numbers that satisfy:

-From the first requirement mentioned, namely- from the multiplication, note that the product of the numbers we're looking for must yield a positive result and therefore we can conclude that both numbers have equal signs, according to multiplication rules, now we'll remember that 64 has several possible pairs of whole number factors, we won't list all possibilities here, but note that:
+From the first requirement mentioned, namely- from the multiplication, note that the product of the numbers we're looking for must yield a positive result.
+Therefore we can conclude that both numbers have equal signs, according to the multiplication rules.
+Remember that 64 has several possible pairs of whole number factors, we won't list all possibilities here, but note that:

 (We can check all other factor pairs of 64 to verify this is the only possibility, but once a suitable option is found - it must be the only one)